robusta-dev/robusta/docs/setup-robusta/installation-faq.rst

 I have an error installing Robusta
 ================================================
-Please refer to the :ref:`Help` page.
+Please refer to :ref:`Help <Getting Support>` for common errors and solutions.

 Can I install Robusta without the cli?
 ========================================